microsoft/WindowsAppSDK/specs/OAuth/OAuth2Manager.md

 As a result, developers are forced to resort to workarounds involving interop interfaces and additional code to implement OAuth 2.0 functionality into their WinUI 3 desktop applications.

-In response to this feedback, this `AuthManager` API for WinAppSDK aims to provide a streamlined solution that meets the expectations of our developer community.
+In response to this feedback, this `OAuth2Manager` API for WinAppSDK aims to provide a streamlined solution that meets the expectations of our developer community.
 The goal is to offer seamless OAuth 2.0 capabilities with full feature parity across all Windows platforms supported by WinAppSDK.
 This new API eliminates the need for cumbersome workarounds and simplifies the process of incorporating OAuth 2.0 functionality into desktop applications.

-This new WinAppSDK version of the `AuthManager` is different than the existing public [WebAuthenticationBroker](https://learn.microsoft.com/en-us/uwp/api/windows.security.authentication.web.webauthenticationbroker?view=winrt-22621)
+This new WinAppSDK version of the `OAuth2Manager` is different than the existing public [WebAuthenticationBroker](https://learn.microsoft.com/en-us/uwp/api/windows.security.authentication.web.webauthenticationbroker?view=winrt-22621)
 API.
 We've opted to follow OAuth best practices more closely - e.g. using user's default browser.
 The best practices for the API are taken from the
 IETF(Internet Engineering Task Force) OAuth 2.0 Authorization Framework [RFC 6749](https://tools.ietf.org/html/rfc6749),